Skip to main content

 Use TubeAnalytics and the other source data to see whether RPM and revenue mix improved after the change.

 A good YouTube RPM depends on niche, audience geography, and content format.
-Finance and business channels often earn $8-$22 RPM, while gaming and general entertainment often earn $1-$5.
-Use the benchmark table as a directional reference, then compare your own channel against its traffic mix, monetized playback rate, and per-video history.
+Finance and business channels earn $8–$35 RPM, while gaming and general entertainment earn $1–$5.
+TubeAnalytics compiled the table below from creator-reported RPM ranges by niche, and its revenue optimization dashboard benchmarks your own channel against the same data automatically.

 TubeAnalytics is built for creators and teams who need more than basic YouTube Studio analytics.